qualcomm/QcNode/scripts/utils/data_reader/README.md

 python scripts/utils/data_reader/lidar2dr.py -i /path/to/dataset/sequences/00/velodyne -o LIDAR0 -m 500
 ```

-Note: the "LIDAR0/info.txt" contains the "max points"/"offsetX"/"offsetY"/"ratioW"/"rationH" which will be used by the RideHalSampleApp as parameters.
+Note: the "LIDAR0/info.txt" contains the "max points"/"offsetX"/"offsetY"/"ratioW"/"rationH" which will be used by the QCNodeSampleApp as parameters.

 ```sh
 # contents of LIDAR0/info.txt